 Should You Hire an Attorney Before the Arraignment?

 Ideally, yes.
-Having an attorney at your arraignment ensures that you enter the correct plea, that your bond conditions are fair, and that no rights are waived inadvertently.
-In some courts, particularly municipal courts handling high-volume misdemeanor dockets, arraignments move quickly and there is limited time to ask questions or raise concerns.
-An attorney who is familiar with the specific court and its judges can advocate for favorable bond conditions and set the tone for the rest of your case.
+Having an attorney at arraignment ensures you enter the correct plea, that your bond conditions are fair and achievable, and that no rights are waived inadvertently.
+In high-volume municipal courts, arraignments move quickly with limited time for questions.
+An attorney familiar with the court and its judges can advocate for favorable bond conditions and set the tone for the rest of your case.
+If you cannot afford an attorney, request a public defender at arraignment.

 This article is for informational purposes only and does not constitute legal advice.
 For legal counsel regarding your specific situation, contact Jwayyed Law, LLC.